 Roads and Facilities

 The northeast shore of Boysen Reservoir has a marina, ranger station, the state park headquarters and three campsites (Brannon, Tamarask and Tough Creek); this latter is the most scenic, situated on a narrow peninsula.
 South of here US 20 moves away from the lake into the small town of Shoshoni where US 26 forks west, re-enters the state park and crosses the south end of the reservoir on a causeway.
 The lesser-used route (Bass Lake Road) to the west side campgrounds - all small and offering limited facilities - branches off soon after, linking with other tracks that wind along the waters edge as far as Cottonwood Creek, a large tributary that puts an end to easy travel further north.
-The state park charges a day use fee of $6 for the parking areas close to the water, while camping costs $17 per night.
+The state park charges a day use fee of $6 off season or $9 peak season for the parking areas close to the water, while camping costs $17 per night (in 2020).
 South of the lake, US 20 continues alongside the Wind River towards Riverton, across land of the Wind River Indian Reservation.